Backups are the most important security step and are often the most neglected by website owners.

 In many cases, you probably won’t need to restore your website from the backup.

-But in case you do, we have a detailed step-by-step guide on restoring WordPress from backup.
-It covers all common WordPress backup options including restoring from a database backup.
+But if you do, we have a detailed step-by-step guide on restoring WordPress from backup.
+It covers all common WordPress backup options, including restoring from a database backup.

 Set Up a Proper Automated Backup System for the Future

-You can make WordPress database backups manually, but keep in mind that this is not an alternative to a proper backup solution for your WordPress site.
+You can manually make WordPress database backups, but remember that this is not an alternative to a proper backup solution for your WordPress site.

-There are situations when you may not have access to your WordPress database.
+You may not have access to your WordPress database in certain situations.
 For example, this can happen if your hosting company suspends your account or loses your website data.

-Another possible scenario is when some hacker injects malicious code into your WordPress database.
-Cleaning an infected database will be a lot more difficult.
+Another possible scenario is when a hacker injects malicious code into your WordPress database.
+Cleaning an infected database will be much more difficult.

-That’s why we suggest using a proper backup plugin to store your WordPress database backups on the cloud automatically.
+That’s why we suggest using a proper backup plugin to automatically store your WordPress database backups on the cloud.

 We recommend using Duplicator.
 It automatically creates and stores your backups on a cloud storage service like Google Drive, Dropbox, OneDrive, and more.